nholtz/sanal-book/_build/text/displacements/workenergy/external-work-strain-energy.md

 ![Figure](../../../images/displacements/workenergy/axial-4.svg)

 The above figure shows internal forces (stresses) acting through internal displacements (strain) resulting in internal work, $U_i$.
-In the element, the differential amount of work is:
+Remembering that both $\sigma$ and $\epsilon$ increase simultaneously from 0, in the element the differential amount of work done is:

 $$
 d U_i = \frac12 \sigma A \epsilon dx